bnuzhouwei/equi-docker/README.md

 * Last, connect to the database server by database management tools(e.g. navicat, pgadmin) to create tables and views; login the develop platform by any browser(e.g. Chrome, Firfox, IE11+, Edge) to build web apps by assembling and integrating.

-Tips:

-You could create many apps in a server without conflict:
+> You could create many apps in a server without conflict:

 ```bash
 python /usr/equi/script/app_create.py -appid 2 -appname app2 -server_name www.yourdomain2.com -password password2